-The organizers affirm that the Competition Guidelines and application requirements are intended to be fully non-discriminatory in all respects.
+The Organizers affirm that the Competition Guidelines and application requirements are intended to be fully non-discriminatory in all respects.
 Decisions to decline a team application, as well as prize award decisions by the Judge Panel, are made solely on the ground of technical adherence and conformity to the overarching Challenge vision of a future polar under-ice observing system.

-Prospective applicants who feel that their technology or approach is unduly excluded or obstructed by the current Challenge Guidelines are asked to enter into contact with the organizers, who may, in their sole discretion and final authority, initiate a review process of Challenge Guidelines in light of that team’s technological proposal.
+Prospective applicants who feel that their technology or approach is unduly excluded or obstructed by the current Challenge Guidelines are asked to enter into contact with the Organizers, who may, in their sole discretion and final authority, initiate a review process of Challenge Guidelines in light of that team’s technological proposal.
+This option includes, as laid out in Section 5.9 of the “Regulations and Standards for Installation of Mission Verification Tags” document and Section 6 of the “Rules and Procedures” document, the possibility for prospective applicants, who feel that the Challenge’s verification tag is unsuitable for their respective approach for technical, financial, or other substantive reasons, to propose alternative verification strategies that at the same time uphold the strong and complete chain of evidence implied by the original Challenge verification strategy.

-The organizers will not accept team registrations attempted through modified application forms, that is, application forms for which the content has been altered beyond the foreseen completion of team and mission information.
+The Organizers will not accept team registrations attempted through modified application forms, that is, application forms for which the content has been altered beyond the foreseen completion of team and mission information.

 INSTRUCTIONS FOR APPLICATION

 When applying for the Polar Challenge, Teams should fill out and return this document in Microsoft Word format.
 The document can be submitted either via postal service or email to the above stated address of the Polar Challenge Committee (in the latter case, a scanned signature is sufficient).
-When filling out the fields below, prospective teams must keep intact all other content of the original file (Instructions for completion of the form or example content are given in italics.)
+When filling out the fields below, prospective teams must keep intact all other content of the original file.
+(Instructions for completion of the form or example content are given in italics.)

 Bottom of Form